economics blog

 Speculative Demand for Housing

-Readers Question Can you tell me: Is speculation on a hot real estate market a counter example to the law of demand or indirect evident of it?
+Readers Question Can you tell me: Is speculation on a hot real estate market a counterexample to the law of demand or indirect evidence of it?

 The Law of Demand